Louisville vs. Florida State NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida State Stats and Trends

-- Florida State has one win against the spread in three games this season.
+- Thus far this season Florida State has one win against the spread.

-- The Seminoles have covered the spread once this year when underdogs by 2.5 points or more (in two chances).
+- The Seminoles have been underdogs by 1.5 points or more two times this season and covered the spread once.

-- Florida State's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Florida State's games this season have hit the over one time in three opportunities (33.3%).

-- This season the Seminoles have turned the ball over 10 times, six more than the Cardinals' takeaways (4).
+- The Seminoles have turned the ball over six more times (10 total) than the Cardinals have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.